theatlasroom/tidbits/max.md

 > level in dB = 20 log10 (A/A0) - where A0 is the reference sound

-- If we conside the max possible ampltude as a reference to be = 1, then a sound with amplitude 0.5 has 1/2 the amplitude
+- If we consider the max possible ampltude as a reference to be = 1, then a sound with amplitude 0.5 has 1/2 the amplitude

 > 20 log 10 (0.5/1) = 20 (-0.3) = -6 dB